 Methods

 The current study was nested in a randomised controlled trial of one-to-one peer support for discharge from inpatient mental health care (ENRICH), which tested the effectiveness of a peer worker intervention in reducing readmission post-discharge https://doi.org/10.1186/ISRCTN10043328.(19) The study was ethically approved by the London Bridge Research Ethics Committee (reference: 16/LO/0470).
-Peer Workers (PWs) were recruited and trained to support patients transitioning from acute mental health care into the community, over a period of sixteen weeks.
-This intervention is described in the trial’s protocol publication(19) and was informed by Michie’s BCT taxonomy.(15) Supported Peers (SPs) (i.e., service users) were recruited from adult acute psychiatric wards in seven English National Health Service Trusts across both rural and city geography, with the following eligibility criteria: had at least one psychiatric admission in the previous two years; likely to be discharged within the next month; did not have a diagnosis of any organic mental disorder, or primary diagnosis of eating disorders, learning disability, or drug or alcohol dependency; and assessed by the clinical team as not posing a risk to a potential PW.
+Eligible Peer Workers (PWs) were NHS staff, who had been recruited to, and graduated from ENRICH training to support patients transitioning from acute mental health care into the community, over a period of sixteen weeks.
+This intervention is described in the trial’s protocol publication(19) and was informed by Michie’s BCT taxonomy.(15) Eligible Supported Peers (SPs) (i.e., service users recruited into the trial and received the peer support intervention) were recruited from adult acute psychiatric wards in seven English NHS Trusts across both rural and city geography, with the following eligibility criteria: had at least one psychiatric admission in the previous two years; likely to be discharged within the next month; did not have a diagnosis of any organic mental disorder, or primary diagnosis of eating disorders, learning disability, or drug or alcohol dependency; and assessed by the clinical team as not posing a risk to a potential PW.
+Exclusions only occurred if a PW or SP declined informed consent, as that was a condition of the study.
 Recruitment of 590 trial participants (294 allocated peer support) ended in February 2019.

 Service user researchers (SUR) - researchers who identify as working from a perspective of having lived experience of mental ill-health/using mental health services - obtained written consent from SPs and PWs to take part in the qualitative part of the study.
 SPs gave this consent at the same time as written consent was given to take part in the trial.
 Thirty-eight SPs (peer support condition only) were interviewed at the end-of-intervention and 24 PWs interviewed after four months of delivering the intervention.
 Interviews lasted between 17-76 mins for SPs and 32-131 mins for PWs, were digitally recorded and transcribed verbatim.